How to replace the light seals of your analog camera

 - Cut the new damper to the appropriate size.

-Photo: Installation of the new mirror stop damper
+Photo: Inserting the new mirror stop damper

 Step 4: Final cleaning and inspection